Southwest and FedEx planes nearly collide at Texas airport

 "The pilot of the FedEx airplane discontinued the landing and initiated a climb out," the FAA said in a statement.
 "The Southwest flight departed safely."

-Both planes completed their journeys without further incident, with the FedEx flight circling the airfield and landing safely 12 minutes later while the Southwest flight travelled to Cancun, Mexico.
+Both planes completed their journeys without further incident, with the FedEx flight circling the airfield and landing safely 12 minutes later, while the Southwest flight travelled to Cancun, Mexico.

 Investigators with the FAA and the National Transportation Safety Board are probing the incident.